Traveling to T.R.E.E.S.

 From Canada, most can still find flights for under $800 from the big cities.
-As of yet, there are no direct flights from Canada.
-There are rumours that West Jet may fly to Placencia shortly, but these are still only rumours.
+As of now, there are multiple flights that fly direct from Canada to Belize.
+The most popular one is Air Canada and Westjet flying direct from Toronto.

 Be sure of your travel dates, as changing flights can be expensive or impossible for certain deals (e.g. hotwire does not allow any change of flights).
 Your destination will be the PHILIP S W GOLDSON INTL in Belize City.

 English is the official language of Belize and is spoken throughout the country, although only 4 % of the population speak it as their first language.
 English is the primary language of public education, with Spanish taught in primary and secondary school as well.
 Bilingualism is very common.
 Literacy currently stands at nearly 80%.

 All courses at T.R.E.E.S. will be taught in English, although some of the staff speaks Spanish and French, as well.